Seat Belts Save Lives in Rollover Crash Near Laramie

 The month of September is Emergency Preparedness Month, this according to the State Homeland Security Office.

-According to a release from the Wyoming Office of Homeland Security, National Preparedness Month is observed each September and encourages individuals and families to take steps to prepare for emergencies including natural and man-made disasters in their homes, businesses, schools, and communities
+According to a release from the Wyoming Office of Homeland Security, National Preparedness Month is observed each September and encourages individuals and families to take steps to prepare for emergencies including natural and man-made disasters in their homes, businesses, schools, and com

 Fire Near Laramie Reaches 200 Acres